irritanterik/homey-gps-trace.com/README.md

 ---
 ### TO DO (prioritized)
+- Improve handeling of invalid session error in location library
 - Support speech triggers
-- Support polygon geofences
 - Bind devices to precense of users
-- Normalize getAddress responses output in location library (or delete wialon backup)
+- Normalize getAddress responses output in location library
-- Improve handeling of invalid session error in location library
 - Warning on account removal about ghost devices and broken flows
 - Get and save tracker hw-type and hw-category
-- Refactor 'updatetracker' in driver.js: centralize effectuation of change
+- Refactor 'updatetracker' in driver.js: centralize effectuation of changed location
 - Improve action card 'say location': trigger other trigger cards if polling was disabled
 - Select an icon on device addition
 - Units selections meters/miles